nngeek195/Telagram-G-Drive-Bot/README.md

 ## Special 💎💎

-- This my own bot has hosted in PythonAnyWhere free plan so when you use it some limitations will be occure but please note, but if you use a powerful premium hosting service bot will work with perfect and no any limitations will happens.
+- This my own bot has hosted in PythonAnyWhere free plan so when you use it some limitations will be occure but please note, but if you use a powerful premium hosting service it will lost and here I am using a regular bot so he also having some download and upload limitations but in future projects I will introduce you a bot who is more powerful than this, but do not worry this bot is toatally fine and he can help to complete our daily tasks.

+### Happy Hacking

 ![623ced63-dfca-47c9-8fa8-fa2d3e87cba2](https://github.com/user-attachments/assets/5c88ee67-4511-4fd3-a012-59d2d369d4ab)